Personal Care Products Council Committees

 - Legal & Regulatory Committee (LARC): Reviews recent developments in the legal, regulatory and legislative arena; Makes recommendations to present industry positions to the U.S. Food and Drug Administration (FDA), other federal agencies, and state governments; Composed of general counsels and other corporate lawyers and regulatory affairs professionals.

 - Scientific Advisory Committee (SAC): Advises the Council Board of Directors on impending technical issues of concern; Reviews program priorities of other technical committees and task forces and audits their programs; Open to one representative from each active and associate member company with the exception of Council members who are in the media or advertising agencies.

-- Public Affairs Committee (PAC): Assists Council staff to provide public affairs and public relations counsel on a variety of issues that impact the industry with strategic input on messaging and communications vehicles most appropriate to protect, enhance and defend the industry’s reputation.
+- Communications Executive Committee (CEC): Assists Council staff to provide public affairs and public relations counsel on a variety of issues that impact the industry with strategic input on messaging and communications vehicles most appropriate to protect, enhance and defend the industry’s reputation.
 Comprised of public affairs and communications professionals.